Best WordPress Security Plugins

 • Comment spam prevention

-Stepping away from WordPress security plugins that claim to do it all, let’s take a look at a few that specialize in certain features.
-WP Security Audit Log, for example, focuses on providing high-quality activity monitoring.
+Stepping away from security plugins that claim to do it all, let’s take a look at a few that specialize in certain features.
+WP Activity Log focuses on providing activity monitoring most of all, event logging, and change tracking.
 This can help you:

 • Notice suspicious activity and stop attacks before they happen

-• Log changes to your site, in order to speed and ease the recovery process if an attack does occur
+• Log changes to your site in order to speed up recovery if an attack does occur

 This tool can also simplify general troubleshooting and productivity monitoring.
-If you choose to invest in WP Security Audit Log Premium, you’ll also be able to see who’s logged in, and log users out with one click.
-Licenses start at $89 per year.
+If you choose to invest in WP Activity Log Premium, you’ll also be able to use features such as advanced search, custom alerts, user session management, and real-time activity views in the WordPress admin.
+Licenses currently start at $139/year.

 How to choose the right WordPress security plugins for your site